Roy DeMeo: Downfall and murder

 Ten days later, on January 20, 1983, DeMeo's Cadillac Coupe DeVille was discovered in the parking lot of the Varuna Boat Club in Sheepshead Bay, Brooklyn.
-The car was towed to a nearby police station, where it was searched by NYPD Organized Crime Control Bureau detectives.
-DeMeo's partially frozen body was found in the trunk with a chandelier on top of it.
+The car was towed to a nearby police station, where it was searched by detectives in the NYPD's Organized Crime Control Bureau.
+DeMeo's partially frozen body was found in the trunk with a chandelier placed on top of it.
 He had been shot multiple times in the head and had a bullet wound in his hand, assumed by law enforcement to be a defensive wound caused when his killers opened fire on him.

 The task force investigating the DeMeo crew theorized that DeMeo was set up in a similar manner to how he set up Rosenberg, and that Gaggi, Testa and Senter were present when he was killed.
-Albert DeMeo also believed that his father was killed by members of his own crew.
-In April 1984, Colombo family soldier Ralph Scopo was overheard on a wiretap explaining to an associate that DeMeo had been killed by his own family because they suspected that he would not be able to stand up to legal charges that resulted from his stolen car ring.
-According to Scopo, Castellano also "had to put him away" because DeMeo "was crazy and had cast-iron balls".
+Albert also believed that his father was killed by members of his own crew.
+In April 1984, Colombo family soldier Ralph Scopo was overheard on a wiretap explaining to an associate that DeMeo had been killed by his own family because they suspected that he would not be able to stand up to legal charges that resulted from the Empire Boulevard Operation.
+According to Scopo, Castellano also "had to put him away" because DeMeo "was crazy and had cast-iron balls."

 Lucchese family underboss-turned-government witness Anthony "Gaspipe" Casso claimed that Castellano ordered John Gotti and Frank DeCicco to kill DeMeo, but they were unable to get close to him.
 DeCicco suggested Casso could do it, as he knew Senter and Joseph Testa well.
 Casso ordered them to kill DeMeo, assuring them that there would be no retribution and that afterwards they would join him in the Lucchese family.
-DeMeo visited the home of Patty Testa to collect some money he was owed.
-Joseph Testa and Senter were both there.
-As DeMeo sat down and waited for a coffee, they shot him dead.
+DeMeo visited the home of Patrick Testa to collect some money he was owed.
+Joseph and Senter were both there.
+As DeMeo sat down and waited for a cup of coffee, they shot him dead.

-According to Casso, Castellano ordering DeMeo's execution sealed Castellano's own fate, as Gotti and DeCicco were planning to kill him, and would do so on December 16, 1985.
+According to Casso, Castellano ordering DeMeo's execution sealed Castellano's own fate, as Gotti and DeCicco were planning to kill him, and would ultimately do so on 16 December 1985.
 Casso said they would never have dared to move against Castellano while DeMeo was still alive.